-Practice Description: A combination of aboveground and belowground markers is used to identify and locate underground facilities.
 The purpose of aboveground markers is to identify underground facilities, not to locate for excavation or circumvent the one call process.
 However, designing underground facilities for future location reduces the risk of an incorrectly marked underground facility during an excavation project.
-Aboveground markers are developed during the design process and include the company name, type of facility, emergency contact, and the one call number.
+Aboveground markers are developed during the design process and include the company name, type of facility, emergency contact and the one call number.
 The locations and types of markers are specified in the construction plans.
-The design provides a marker system that includes, but is not limited to, stream crossings, public road crossings, other facilities' rights-of- way, railroad crossings, heavy construction areas, and any other location where it is necessary to identify the underground facility location.
+The design provides a marker system that includes, but is not limited to, stream crossings, public road crossings, other facilities' rights-of-way, railroad crossings, heavy construction areas, and any other location where it is necessary to identify the underground facility location.

 If nondetectable facilities are being installed, the design includes a means to accurately locate the underground facility from the surface.
-The facility is color-coded in accordance with the American Public Works Association (APWA) guidelines to assist in identifying the particular facility.
-Road decals, stencils, tracer tapes, electronic markers, or other appropriate systems may mark areas where traditional markers are considered impractical.
+Road decals, stencils, tracer tapes, electronic markers or other appropriate systems may mark areas where traditional markers are considered impractical.